somexlab/fastddm/docs/source/build.rst

    .. group-tab:: Windows

-      Options can be set through the terminal by running the following command
+      Options can be set through the PowerShell by running the following command:

       .. code-block:: shell